 From Australia comes the first trailer for Glendyn Ivin's Last Ride, an indie drama starring Hugo Weaving and Tom Russell.
 In the film, Weaving plays a father who takes his son on the run after committing a crime and ends up trekking through the desert.
 This is one of the first times I've even heard of this movie, but it looks great and I can't wait to check it out, if it evers makes its way to America.
 I'm a huge fan of Hugo Weaving, to the point where I expect to love almost anything he's in, and this is the first small indie feature he's been in in a while.
 Thanks to our friends at Quiet Earth for digging up this trailer.
 Watch and enjoy!

-Watch the trailer for Glendyn Ivin's Last Ride:
+Watch the trailer for Glendyn Ivin's Last Ride, direct from YouTube:

 For more info on Last Ride, visit the film's official website: lastridemovie.com